 Arts + Literature Laboratory has brought creativity and community into the lives of thousands of people during our first four years in Madison through exhibitions, concerts, readings, and education programming for all ages.
 We bring together world-class artists, emerging and local artists, writers, musicians, and audiences for approximately two hundred events each year.
-In 2020, our programming and audiences will expand as we move into a new, more accessible, and larger location in the heart of Madison’s Capitol East District.
-At this new location, we will be hosting the first Midwest Video Poetry Fest (MVPF).
+In 2020, we moved to a new, larger location and launched the Midwest Video Poetry Fest.

-Video poetry gives creators an opportunity to use one of our newest art forms--film--to transform one of our oldest art forms—poetry.
+Video poetry gives creators an opportunity to use one of our newest art forms--film--to expand one of our oldest art forms—poetry.
 This emerging and exciting format is adding to the rapidly growing audience for poetry in America.
-Leading up to the screenings, which will be part of the Wisconsin Book Festival in October of this year, Arts + Literature Laboratory (ALL) will be hosting free poetry video making workshops, featuring video poetry on our ALL Review, and hosting discussions on the genre of video poetry.
+Leading up to the screenings, which will be part of the Wisconsin Book Festival in October of this year, Arts + Literature Laboratory (ALL) will be hosting free poetry video making workshops and featuring video poetry on our ALL Review.

-MVPF will be the first of its kind in Wisconsin and will present the work of local, national, and international poets and filmmakers.
+MVPF is the first of its kind in Wisconsin and will present the work of local, national, and international poets and filmmakers.
 All events will be free and open to the public.

 Though this is a screening in the Midwest, we are seeking work from poets, filmmakers and artists from around the country, and even from around the world.
 We are particularly interested in under-represented voices and works in any of the following categories: